ajaymourya4/GitHubApi-App/README.md

 ## The app implements MVVM Architecture

-## Using Android Architecture Components
+## Uses Android Architecture Components

 ## Specs and Libraries used
 - Minimum SDK 19